-Add water, salt and kelp powder to a shallow dish to make a marinade.
+Add 3/4 cups water, 1/2 tsp salt and 1/2 tsp kelp powder to a shallow dish to make a marinade.

 Place tofu in the marinade and turn it to get the kelp flakes stuck to all sides.

-Put oil in a pan deeper than the tofu is thick.
+Add 3 cups of oil to a pan deeper than the tofu is thick.
 (This will allow it to float).
 (Or use a deep fryer).

 Heat oil to 375°F (190°C) and have it prepared as the 'fish' will be added once it is battered.

-Add water and stir until it forms a pancake-like batter.
+Add 3/4 cups water and stir until it forms a pancake-like batter.

 Coat the marinated tofu in the batter.